build-on-aws/content/tutorials/microsoft-pki-smart-card-authentication-amazon-workspaces/index.md

     **Note:**
         * If you are not prompted to enter your PIN during this process, please ensure your certificate template is setup correctly and that your smart card is functioning.
         * Smart cards can have multiple digital slots.
 Please ensure your certificate is loaded into the authentication slot in order for Windows smart card authentication to succeed.
+        * If you are using self-managed AD, instead of having users request their certificates manually through **certmgr.msc**, you can grant users Autoenroll permissions on the certificate template and users can be prompted to auto-enroll at logon.

 ### Section 5: Verify the smart card is working with its certificate properly and test that the certificate can be verified with OCSP